ServiceStackApps/redis-geo/README.md

 [geonames.org postal data](http://download.geonames.org/export/zip/) which provides the zipcodes of all US cities as well as their useful longitude and latitude coordinates.

-The dataset is maintained in a tab-delimited `US.txt` text file which we do a fresh import of when your App first starts up:
+The dataset is maintained in a tab-delimited `US.txt` text file which we do a fresh import of using the [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) C# Client when your App first starts up:

 ```csharp
 public class AppHost : AppHostBase